privateprep/coding-space-website/src/pages/custom/code-4-change.md

           approachable pace.
       - title: When is Code 4 Change happening?
-        mdContent: "Code 4 Change: Build a Better World kicks off officially on Monday, March 21th, but kids are invited to begin coding their projects as soon as they sign up.
+        mdContent: "Code 4 Change: Build a Better World kicks off officially on Monday, April 4th, but kids are invited to begin coding their projects as soon as they sign up.
 Coders will have four weeks to code their projects before turning them in by Sunday, May 1st.
 Voting begins Monday, May 2nd."
       - title: "Where does C4C: Build a Better World happen?"
         mdContent: This challenge is entirely virtual, so kids can participate wherever they have access to a computer and the internet.
 TCS students will